m0chael/api-movies-lookup-javascript/README.md

-# api-movies-lookup-javascript
+# API Movies Lookup Javascript browser

- Api Movie lookup with Javascript fully client side, no libraries.
+A simple Api Movie lookup with Javascript fully client side, no libraries in OOP.